 - Disability Alliance, chaired by Jane Johnson of disAbility Cornwall, including organisations working with people with disabilities of all kinds

 - Mental Health Alliance, chaired by Louise Knox of Pentreath, bringing together organisations from across the sector who have dealings with mental health issues

 - Carers Alliance, chaired by Katherine Nissen of CRCC, joining the organisations working with unpaid, family carers, both adults and children.

 - Cornwall Food Access Alliance, chaired by Andrew Yates of Cornwall Faith Forum & The Diocese of Truro and Jane Yeomans of Transformation Cornwall, looking at food poverty.

 More Thematic Alliances are being created, with the aim of having approximately 17, covering the whole sector.

 We are building Local Alliances from the original Community Response Hubs in the 19 Community Network Areas.
-We hope to have the first wave of these operational in September.
 For details of the Community Response Hubs as they stand at the moment, see this page.

 How can you get involved?